 For example, we assisted a facility that was evaluating whether they needed to report under TRI.
-They met the type of facility and number of employees’ threshold, so the last step was to compare all the materials at their facility.
+They met the type of facility and number of employees threshold, so the last step was to identify all the materials at their facility.
 We determined that one of the two chemicals they used in a two-part foam packaging process was on the TRI list.
-They didn’t manufacture the material and it wasn’t used as part of their manufacturing process, it was just what they used for shipping their final product.
+They didn’t manufacture the material and it wasn’t used as part of their manufacturing process, it was only used for shipping their final product.
 Based on their usage, they needed to report because they met the “otherwise used” threshold for that chemical.

 Hazardous Waste (RCRA)

 Hazardous waste is regulated under the Resource Conservation and Recovery Act (RCRA) and the regulations govern hazardous waste identification, classification, generation, management, and disposal.

 You typically need to obtain a Hazardous Waste Identification Number and report your activities if you generate hazardous waste.
 However, the specific hazardous waste reporting requirements vary by state.
 Some states require annual reporting for every waste generating entity, while others only require large quantity generators to report every other year (biennial reporting).
 Hazardous wastes, regardless of state, have specific requirements for handling and disposal that we are not going to discuss here.